brylevkirill/notes/interesting recent papers.md

 >	Capsules make a very strong representational assumption: At each location in the image, there is at most one instance of the type of entity that a capsule represents.
 This assumption eliminates the binding problem and allows a capsule to use a distributed representation (its activity vector) to encode the instantiation parameters of the entity of that type at a given location.
 This distributed representation is exponentially more efficient than encoding the instantiation parameters by activating a point on a high-dimensional grid and with the right distributed representation, capsules can then take full advantage of the fact that spatial relationships can be modelled by matrix multiplies.
 >	Capsules use neural activities that vary as viewpoint varies rather than trying to eliminate viewpoint variation from the activities.
 This gives them an advantage over "normalization" methods like spatial transformer networks: They can deal with multiple different affine transformations of different objects or object parts at the same time.
 >	Research on capsules is now at a similar stage to research on recurrent neural networks for speech recognition at the beginning of this century.
 There are fundamental representational reasons for believing that it is a better approach but it probably requires a lot more small insights before it can out-perform a highly developed technology.
 The fact that a simple capsules system already gives unparalleled performance at segmenting overlapping digits is an early indication that capsules are a direction worth exploring."
+>
+>	"The core idea of capsules is that low level features predict the existence and pose of higher level features; collisions are non-coincidental.
+E.g. paw HERE predicts tiger THERE, nose HERE predicts tiger THERE, stripe HERE predicts tiger THERE - paw and nose and stripe predict tiger in the SAME PLACE!
+That's unlikely to be a coincidence, there's probably a tiger.
+>	The core idea of pooling is that high level features are correlated with the existence of low-level features across sub-regions.
+E.g. I see a paw and a nose and a stripe - I guess we've got some tigers up in this.
+Even if the paw predicts a Tiger Rampant and the nose predicts a Tiger Face-On and the stripe predicts a Tiger Sideways.
+Hence CNN's disastrous vulnerability to adversarial stimuli."
+>
+>	"A fully connected layer would route the features based on their agreement with a learned weight vector.
+This defeats the intent of dynamic routing, the whole purpose of which is to route activations to capsules where they agree with other activations.
+It does the routing based on a fast iterative process in the forward pass, not a slow learning process like gradient descent."
   - `video` ["What is wrong with convolutional neural nets?"](https://youtube.com/watch?v=Mqt8fs6ZbHk) (Hinton)
   - `video` ["What's wrong with convolutional nets?"](http://techtv.mit.edu/collections/bcs/videos/30698-what-s-wrong-with-convolutional-nets) (Hinton) ([transcription](https://github.com/WalnutiQ/walnut/issues/157))
   - `video` ["Does the Brain do Inverse Graphics?"](https://youtube.com/watch?v=TFIMqt0yT2I) (Hinton)